ArtificialImmunity/ais/README.md

 Once the node install script is finished, everything will be set up and configured to run automatically in the background.

 The agent will run snort and barnyard2 to monitor and collect network traffic to the MySQL database according to the snort rules and system python script.

-The netagent.py and sysagent.py will be added to the crontab and ran on the minute, every minute

 The agent will automatically send IPs that have been banned to the collector, the collector will look for IPs that have banned multiple times, over all agents, and set a global ban on IPs with repeated convictions.